akpw/akpw/_posts/2016-08-26-BinaryTreesPlayground-Part-I.md

     }
 }
 {% endhighlight %}
 Since our [base tree protocol](#base-tree-protocol) intentionally makes element non-optional, the only design "trade-off" is that the tree should should always be initialized with an element.
-While this restriction could be avoided via making the tree protocol element optional, this seemed to be a cleaner approach.
+While this restriction could be avoided via making the tree protocol element optional, this should be a cleaner approach.

 With that out of the way, let's define a few common tree properties via Swift protocol extensions: